 Another reason AirTags can last a whole year is the lack of sensors that monitor and analyze the asset's condition.
 The only thing Apple AirTags can do is locate the asset.
 This is by far the biggest reason that industrial environments will not benefit from AirTags.

 With the Link Labs AirFinder, not only can you track your asset, you can use this information to analyze and make decisions.
 AirFinder also uses off-the-shelf tags that can have other sensors to monitor things like temperature, humidity, or carbon monoxide levels.
 AirFinder sensors will reduce labor costs and increase productivity across operational environments.
-With a BLE tag in your AirFinder network, you can easily aggregate data that will point to problems before they happen and give your managers the information they need to drive operational efficiencies with enterprise asset tracking.
+With a Bluetooth Low Energy (LE) tag in your AirFinder network, you can easily aggregate data that will point to problems before they happen and give your managers the information they need to drive operational efficiencies with enterprise asset tracking.

-Although Link Lab tags predominantly use BLE, we offer SuperTags that can use GPS and WIFI to communicate over cellular.
+Although Link Lab tags predominantly use Bluetooth LE, we offer SuperTags that can use GPS and WIFI to communicate over cellular.
 As long as there is a signal, users can track assets indoors and outdoors.
 That said, if you only want to track assets indoors, we offer access points as an alternative or expanded solution, which can give you up to sub-meter accuracy indoors.